Front Running

 • Reduced market efficiency

-• Damaged trust in market intermediaries
+• Damaged market integrity

 Next generation time-series database